superloopnetwork/superloop/README.md

 Insprired by a wide array of toolsets (unamed) used and developed by a leading tech company for network automation, I have attempted to create my own version.

 Prerequisite:
-  1. netmiko - A huge thanks to Kirk Byers for developing the library netmiko!
+  1. netmiko - A HUGE thanks and shout out to Kirk Byers for developing the library!

 Before we begin, I've constructed this application for easy database management by utilizing the power of YAML files.
 There consist of two YAML files that require management: